 - Thomas Jefferson University Hospital (including Methodist, Jefferson Hospital for Neuroscience, and all urgent care and outpatient centers)

-- Abington Hospital (including Abington – Lansdale Hospital and all urgent cares and outpatient centers)
+- Abington Hospital – Jefferson Health (including Abington Lansdale Hospital – Jefferson Health and all urgent cares and outpatient centers)

 What do the tiers in a healthcare plan mean?